Skip to main content

 An Anonymous “An Elegy on the Death of the Right Honourable Spencer, Earle of Northampton” (Oxford, 1643), np.

-As Eccles’s remark only hints, the black page has been celebrated by modern readers as one of Sterne’s strange and quirky formal innovations, an attempt to harness the native materials of the printer’s shop to render death on the page.
+The black page has been celebrated by modern readers as one of Sterne’s strange and quirky formal innovations, harnessing the native materials of the printer’s shop to render death on the page.
 But the page would not have been particularly surprising to the eyes of eighteenth-century readers.
 Though black emblems like Sterne’s were mostly déclassé by the time his printer was setting type in form, they were a common enough features in seventeenth-century hagiographic texts and sermons upon funereal occasions that examples are easy to find– especially with the advantage of digital databases.
-Black was the color of death in life, and also in print, where lots of black ink was ready to hand.
+Black was the color of death in life, and also in print.
 So black is the color of funeral weeds, and the mortcloth or pall covering a body, and also rings, sword-hilts, fans, and bonnets associated with death.
 It is the color of the borders on so-called “bereavement stationery,” like calling cards and letters sent to announce a funeral.
 And it repeatedly shows up in elegiac writing of all sorts.
 So, an anonymous author laments the untimely death of Spencer, Earle of Northampton (1643), and there follows a page, entirely black.

 Abraham Darcie, A Monumentall Pyramide to All Posterities… Lodowick, Late Duke of Richmond (London, 1624).